matouseef93/Git-commands/Git-tutorial.md

 ## Basic management of branches

 The branches are used to develop in parallel to the main repository.
 When you create new functionality in the code, you should create a branch.
-Then you develop the functionality, test it and when it **works perfectly** is integrated into the main branch (which is usually the master branch).
+Then you develop the functionality, test it and when it **works perfectly** is integrated into the default branch (which is usually the main branch).

-*Tips and tricks: In master there should always be working code, please don't be the guy who sends breaking code to master, karma will hunt you!*
+*Tips and tricks: In main, there should always be working code, please don't be the guy who sends breaking code into main, karma will hunt you!*

 1. View the state of the branches
 ```bash